This is going to be a large series of posts about the Microsoft Graph API and the Power Platform.

 Is this possible?

 There is no HTTP request datasource available within Power Apps.

 How about using the Office 365 Users connector?
 Well these actions can indeed be used, however the calls made will always return just true when the call is made.

 There is a way to fix this explained by Deepak in an excellent video, however you can’t do this directly from the Power Apps Studio UI.

-Before jumping onto this idea you might still want to consider using flows to call the Graph API as it will be easier to manage.
+Before jumping onto this idea you might still want to consider using flows to call the Microsoft Graph API as it will be easier to manage.

 So far I’ve gone through using the Graph API within Power Automate and Power Apps.
 The next step is to look at the various calls that you can make and how the Graph API can help you with your app and flow development.

 As promised this is a series of posts.
-I will look at each area of the Graph API and explain how to use the various API endpoints.
+I will look at each area of the Microsoft Graph API and explain how to use the various API endpoints.
 As the posts arrive I will include the links here.

 Other posts in this series